 Can I be on my parents’ car insurance if the car is in my name?

 If your car is registered under your name, then you may need to have a separate insurance policy, even if you live at home.
 In general, a car must be registered and insured under the same name, although some insurance companies allow drivers who own their own cars to stay on their parents’ insurance policy, as long as they live together.

 Can I drive my parents’ car without being on their insurance?

 Yes, you can drive your parents’ car without being on their insurance.
 Their insurance extends to cover you whenever you borrow their car, under what’s called “permissive use.”
 Permissive use means that if you’re given permission to drive your parents’ car, then you will be covered by their car insurance policy in the event of an accident (although the coverage may be more limited for drivers who aren’t listed on their policy).

 But if you cause damage that exceeds the limits in your parents’ policy, then you may need to involve your own insurance to help cover the costs.
 And if you don’t have your own insurance, then you could be on the hook for damage you cause that exceeds your parents’ limits.

-If you’re a driver under 25 or you just got your license within the last year, then getting your own insurance policy will be costly.
+If you’re a driver under 25 or you just got your license within the last year, then getting your own insurance policy will cause your rates to get most expensive.
 Young drivers don’t have the years of experience to prove their safe driving skills, so insurance companies see them as riskier to insure, and charge higher rates accordingly.

 But if you’re still living at home, you can stay on your parents’ policy.
 This will raise their rates, but it will still probably cost less than taking out your own car insurance policy.
 Once you have your own vehicle, though, you may need to have your own car insurance policy too.